Monotron: Monotron Duo

-Announced alongside the Monotron Duo, the Monotron Delay has a design more similar to the original.
-Its faceplate is black and orange, with additional writing done in UV paint.

-The Delay's ribbon controller is unquantised and spans four octaves.
-Its markings- ostensibly representing a keyboard little over an octave in size- are purely decorative and do not correspond to the pitch output nor the ribbon's actual range.

-The sound engine of the Monotron Delay includes a single VCO, an LFO, VCF and a delay circuit.
-The VCO uses a sawtooth waveform.
-The VCF is the same as the other Monotrons but only has control over cutoff.
-The LFO is connected to oscillator pitch and can be a triangle (blendable between sawtooth and ramp) or pulse (with PWM) waveform.
-The delay circuit is based on the PT2399 echo processor chip and has control over time and feedback.
-Maximum delay times are around one second.
-The delay will self oscillate at high feedback levels.
+Legacy

 Modifications

 Due to their accessibility, the Monotron series became very popular candidates for modifications.
 Part of this popularity comes from Korg's decision to release the Monotrons' schematics online as well as labeling relevant solder points on the PCB.
+This labeling enabled consumers to easily create modifications to the synthesisers.
+According to Andrew Dubber, Professor of Music Industry Innovation at Birmingham City University:

+The synthesisers' designer, Tatsuya Takahashi, stated that making the Monotron modification-friendly was not Korg's original goal.
+Instead, it was to create an affordable analogue synthesiser.
+He believed that the Monotron being used for modifications was a by-product of the synthesiser's analogue circuits.
+In a 2013 interview, Takahashi said:

-Due to the lack of external connections on the Monotrons (apart from audio in/out), the most popular modifications add control voltage (CV) or MIDI capabilities to control the synthesizer from other hardware.
-Mods adding MIDI support use microcontrollers such as the Raspberry Pi or an Atmel ATmega328P.
+Due to the lack of external connections on the Monotrons (apart from audio in/out), the most popular modifications add control voltage (CV) or MIDI capabilities to control the synthesiser from other hardware.
+Mods adding MIDI support use microcontrollers, such as the Raspberry Pi or an Atmel ATmega328P, to convert between MIDI and CV.

 Other modifications can be more extreme, like the "FrankenSynth".
 Nicknamed by the digital music resource site Ask.Audio, it is a heavily expanded Monotron designed in the United Kingdom by Harry Axten.
-Carrying out any modifications on a Monotron voids the synthesizer's warranty.
+Carrying out any modifications on a Monotron voids the synthesiser's warranty.

+Analogue revival

+The Monotron has been credited with helping to create an "analogue revival" of synthesisers.
+In the 1980s, analogue synthesisers began to lose popularity, being replaced by digital and, eventually, software synthesisers.
+By releasing Monotron in 2010, Korg showed that analogue synthesisers were still relevant and could sell well.
+This helped to revitalise Korg's image of being a maker of analogue synthesisers.After the test run that was the Monotron, Korg continued to make analogue synthesisers.
+In 2011, the success of the Monotron prompted Korg to release the Monotribe, a groovebox combining elements of Korg's Monotron and Electribe series.
+The groovebox took inspiration from the ribbon controller of the Monotron, adding a switch to toggle between "wide" and "narrow" pitch ranges.
+As with the Monotron, the Monotribe's circuit diagrams and schematics were released.
+The Monotribe did sell units, but failed to attain the same popularity as the Monotron.

+Through creating synthesisers like the Monotrons and Monotribe, Korg inspired other synthesiser companies to release their own new analogue synthesisers.
+These companies included Moog Music and Behringer, who later released their DeepMind 12 synthesiser in 2017.